devpro/computer-setup/docs/ps2-emulation.md

 ## Memory cards

 Making a back-up of game saves in memory cards is not intended but there are ways to do it.

 One solution is to use a preinstalled Free Memory Card Boot (FMCB), available to buy online, that contain several tools like uLaunchELF.
 Additional information from: [FreeMcBoot installers](https://israpps.github.io/FreeMcBoot-Installer/) ([GitHub](https://github.com/israpps/FreeMcBoot-Installer)).
+An example of using uLaunchELF: [How to Transfer PS2 Save Game Files from Memory Card To USB Using Free McBoot 2021](https://www.youtube.com/watch?v=vWy_QBeRA-g).

 ## Games